Travel insurance with cancellation cover

 With that being said, what sort of reasons are deemed as suitably 'unforeseen' or 'unexpected' for your claim to be valid?

-Here are examples of the kind of circumstance under which you could successfully claim holiday cancellation insurance:
+Here are some examples of the kind of circumstance under which you would be eligible to make a claim on your insurance:

 - Sudden, unexpected illness

 - Being called up for jury service or to act as a witness in a court of law (other than in a professional or advisory capacity)

 - Having to abandon your trip after a delay of more than 8 hours in the departure of your outward international departure, by plane, sea vessel, coach or train.

 - If you are made redundant after and qualify for redundancy payment under current legislation

 - If theft, accidental damage, fire or flooding affects your home while you are away or within 48 hours of the trip, and your presence is required by police

 Trip interruption insurance